 - Settings for the

-The site uses Feather Icons for all of its pretty icons, including the
+The site uses a mixture of Feather Icons and Bootstrap Icons for all of its pretty icons, including the:

 - GitHub icon